 A commissioner's permit is required before a directed fishery may be prosecuted for hagfish.
 This permit may restrict depth, dates, area, and gear, establish minimum size limits, and require logbooks and/or observers, or any other condition determined to be necessary for conservation and management purposes.
 Gear is restricted to 3,000 gallons in volume using any combination of gear types included Korean style traps, buckets, and barrels per vessel.
 In 2018, six hagfish management areas were created within the Southeast Region.
-In 2020, one commissioner's permit was issued for directed fishing of hagfish in the Southeast Region.
-There has been an increase in interest in this fishery with several fishermen requesting information in 2020 with the anticipation of obtaining permits in 2021.
+In 2021, one commissioner's permit was issued for directed fishing of hagfish in the Southeast Region.

-The directed fishery for hagfish in the Southeast region has a total guideline harvest level (GHL) of 77.1 mt for 2020, which was a 22.7 mt increase from the 2019 GHL.
-In 2020 a total of 55.5 mt of hagfish were harvested in the directed fishery.
+The directed fishery for hagfish in the Southeast region has a total guideline harvest level (GHL) of 77.1 mt for 2021.
+In 2021 a total of 17.8 mt of hagfish were harvested in the directed fishery.
 The primary species caught is E. deani and a market has been developing for Alaskan hagfish where they are sold for food.
 Currently in the Westward, Central, and Southeast Regions hagfish are allowed up to 20% as bycatch in aggregate with other groundfish during directed fisheries for groundfish.